ErikFontanel/portfolio/src/work/nike/nike.md

 My work helped transform how Nike members discover and engage with events, strengthening the brand's community-first approach and elevating the digital experience of Nike's global events ecosystem.

 {% gallery {
-  css: 'full-width',
+  css: 'full-width grid:scroll',
-  caption: "Various UI elements designed for the Art Of Victory" } %}
+  caption: "Various UI elements designed for Art Of Victory" } %}

 {% image 'nike-aov2.png', 'Nike Art of Victory', 'full' %}